nunoguedelha/insitu-ft-analysis/docs/howToFiles/usingFTplots.md

 - time: a vector the same size as the rows of data containing the timestamp
 - varargin: this allows to receive multiple configuration parameters.
     - if varargin is a string it assumes it is one of the configuration variables:
-       - onlyForce: if enabled it will only plot the forces (first 3 columns)
+       - onlyForce: if enabled, it will only plot the forces (first 3 columns)
-       - raw: if enabled it will change the legends to reflect the raw channels
+       - raw: if enabled, it will change the legends to reflect the raw channels
-       - byChannel: if enable it will generate a different plot for every axis or channel.
+       - byChannel: if enable, it will generate a different plot for every axis or channel.
+       - forceComparison: if enabled, it will fill the reference information with a second field of the data structure (if there are only 2).
+It will also try to plot the difference between data-reference when option byChannel is enabled.
+       - noTimeStamp: if enabled, it will use the sample number as the x axis instead of the time of the experiment.
+It can also be enabled by typying  useSamples
       - otherwise it assumes that is the desired name for the  reference data
     - if varagin is a struct it assumes is another set of FT sensor data that will be used to compare the main data information configurations
     - if varagin is a vector it assumes is the time vector that corresponds to the struct reference that will be used to compare the main data information configurations